Portuguese Uruguayans

 Another source of Portuguese immigration into Uruguay were Brazilians of Portuguese descent, who crossed the border into the country ever since it became independent.

 During the second half of the 19th century and part of the 20th, several additional Portuguese immigrants arrived; the last wave was during 1930–1965.

-The most recent figure is from the 2011 Uruguayan census, which revealed 367 people who declared Portugal as their country of birth while is estimated that there are at least some 2,985 Portuguese citizens residing in Uruguay as of 2020.
+The most recent figure is from the 2011 Uruguayan census, which revealed 367 people who declared Portugal as their country of birth while in 2019 the UN estimated 579 Portuguese-born people living in the country.

+However, as of 2021, 3,069 Portuguese citizens have registered as residing in Uruguay within Portuguese authorities.
+This figure is higher than the data collected in the Uruguayan latest census or the one provided by the UN since many Portuguese citizens may have been born elsewhere, thus not counting as "born in Portugal".

+Actual figures may be higher because it is not mandatory for Portuguese citizens to notify their embassy upon moving abroad.
+In addition to Portuguese citizens, there are also many luso-descendants (lusodescendentes) whose numbers are hard to estimate.